Sadikin-Araf/ReactApp/README.md

-# It is working so fast
+# It is working just expected